7yumpandey/Recipe-Realm/README.md

 - **Search Recipes:** Find recipes by ingredients, dish name, or cuisine.
 - **Save Favorite Recipes:** Bookmark your favorite recipes for quick access.
 - **User-Friendly Interface:** Clean and intuitive UI for an easy and enjoyable experience.
-- **Interactive Chat Bot:** Get cooking tips and recipe suggestions with our AI bot "Sarthi."